Shady129/Data-Structures-From-Scratch-CPP/Queue/README.md

 Back()              → Get last element
 Size()              → Return number of elements
 IsEmpty()           → Check if queue is empty
+Clear()             → Remove all elements
 Print()             → Display elements

+These operations represent the true FIFO behavior.

+---

+🧪 Extended Operations (Educational Purposes Only)

+Reverse()
+GetItem(int index)
+Update(int index, T item)
+InsertAfter(int index, T value)
+InsertAtFront(T value)

+⚠ These operations are added for learning and experimentation.
+They are NOT typical Queue operations and would not be exposed in a strict production-level Queue implementation.

+They demonstrate:

+• Delegation
+• Wrapper design
+• Index-based access
+• Code reuse
+• Composition over inheritance

 ---